surge-synthesizer/surge-synthesizer.github.io/nightly.md

 We keep the nightly changelog up to date by hand.
 It can lag the actual nightly by days or weeks, but is available
 <a href="/nightlychangelog">here.</a>

-## What about that Mac ARM build?

-So, we have XCode 12, the synth builds and runs on a Raspberry Pi without problems, and we can configure Surge so it builds an ARM/x64 dual executable.
-But we don't have any Apple Silicon hardware.
-So what we've done is we have made the Apple Silicon build available as a separate download with Surge only (without Surge Effect Bank), as part of the nightlies.

-One of us will probably just buy an Apple Silicon-based machine before 1.8 ships, and then we will clean this up once we can test it.

-If you do have and test on Apple Silicon, please hop on our <a href="{% include discord_invite_link %}">Discord</a> or <a href="https://github.com/surge-synthesizer/surge/issues">GitHub</a> to share bugs and experiences!